What Is Email Marketing for Artists?

 How Email Marketing Overcomes Obstacles to Selling Expensive Original Art

-- Positioning.
+• Positioning.
 Long buying cycles challenge staying relevant and occupying the top position in a prospect's mind for (your favorite descriptive phrase.)
-Success requires artists to find, connect, and engage with likely buyers for extended periods.
+Success requires artists to find, connect with, and engage with likely buyers for extended periods of time.
 Email marketing's nurturing capabilities make it the best tool to help artists maintain a top position in the minds of their prospects.

 There Are Only Two Ways to Sell Art

 Artists can do both, and many do.
-Both methods require investment in time, money, and learning.
+Both methods require investments in time, money, and learning.
 It's as much personal preference as anything when deciding what to use.
-When working with distributors, you give up all three advantages of 1) Relationship; 2) Ownership, and 3) Control.
+When working with distributors, you give up all three advantages: 1) relationship; 2) ownership; and 3) control.

 Email Marketing Is Your Most Affordable and Efficient Tool

 Email marketing for artists provides an easy way to communicate directly with your prospects, partners, fans, and collectors.
 Successful email marketing for artists is multi-faceted.
-Using email list management services requires growing your list of contact email addresses is critical to your art business and ongoing sales success.
+Using email list management services requires growing your list of contact email addresses, which is critical to your art business and ongoing sales success.

 The Ideal Art Sales Scenario for Artists